travis-ci/docs-travis-ci-com/user/osx-ci-environment.md

 ## Homebrew

 Homebrew is installed and updated every time the VMs are updated.
-It is recommended that you run `brew update` before installing anything with Homebrew.
+Note that `brew update` can take a potentially significant amount of time to execute.
+We recommend running your build without it first, to see if the Homebrew database on the build image has what you need.

 ### A note on upgrading packages